Event Tree Analysis (ETA) — What It Is and How It Works

 • Improve operator training and simulations

-• Prioritize mitigation strategies
+• Prioritise mitigation strategies

 • Communicate complex risk scenarios to stakeholders

-Final Thoughts
+Final thoughts

 We use cookies